Maria Teresa AGUILAR ROJAS

 Dianzhuo ZHU is a Ph.D. researcher at the Governance and Regulation Chair.
 She is also employed by Ecov, a short distance ride-sharing service provider, under the CIFRE doctoral contract.
-She is interested in the motivations of participants in the ride sharing sector, especially the interaction of monetary and non-monetary incentives and the motivation differences under different regimes.
-Before joining the chair, she did a master specialized in Digital Economy and Network Industries (IREN) and a bachelor in economics and French language (second major) at University of International Business and Economics (UIBE) in China.
+His research focuses on individual behavior in carpooling and its impact on the transport sector, in the continuation of his interests and research work during the Master Network and Digital Economy (IREN) in Dauphine.
+Previously, she graduated with a degree in economics and French in Beijing, China.